ymorsi7/ymorsi7/README.md

 - ECE 175A: Pattern Recognition and Machine Learning
 - ECE 176: Deep Learning and Applications
 - ECE 228: ML for Physical Applications
+- ECE 276A: Sensing & Estimation in Robotics
 - ECE 285: Computer Vision

 ### Relevant Business Coursework: